TeamVanced/Vanced/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. ....

-**Expected behavior**
+**Expected behaviour:**
 Replace me with a description of what you expected should happen and what happened instead.

 _Attach images or videos or logcats in case of crashes if possible.
-These can be helpful in solving the issue._
+These can help solve the issue._